SALURBAL logo.

 The below displays the results of our individual QC tests.
 If the test has failed you can click each row to see the a summary of the variables that failed.

-= ls(pattern = 'test_')
+tests = ls(pattern = 'test_')

-tests = map_df(tests, ~{
+results = map_df(tests, ~{

-results = get(.x)(compiled_datasets,compiled_codebooks,role = 'test')
+result = get(.x)(compiled_datasets,compiled_codebooks,role = 'test')

 Test = result$test,